adzict/box_office_success/README.md

 We recommend including data on oscar winning directors, actors / actresses, and movies, as well as demographic information of users, and movie studios, in the dataset in order to obtain more detailed analysis.

+## Blog post

+You can read more about this project on my Medium blog [here] (https://adzic-tanja.medium.com/)

 ## Acknowledgements

 Thanks to [jeremy-lee93](https://github.com/jeremy-lee93/dsc-mod-1-project-v2-1-onl01-dtsc-pt-052620) for an inspiration regarding the VAR values, as well as exploring the profit margin, genres, and the general structure.